ethereum-optimism/community-hub/src/docs/developers/bedrock/node-operator-guide.md

 ### Configuring op-node

 `op-node` is a standalone, statically linked binary.
 It stores no state, and requires no initialization.
 It consumes configuration parameters either via the command line or environment variables.
 For some networks, the Rollup Node also requires a configuration file (called `rollup.json` or the "rollup config") that configures network-specific genesis parameters.
-For official networks like Goerli, Sepolia, and Mainnet, the genesis config is hardcoded in the `op-node` software and can be specified via a `--network` flag.
+For official networks like OP Goerli, OP Sepolia, and OP Mainnet, the genesis config is hardcoded in the `op-node` software and can be specified via a `--network` flag.

-A minimal valid configuration for a rollup node on our `sepolia` testnet looks like this:
+A minimal valid configuration for a rollup node on our `op sepolia` testnet looks like this:

 ```bash
 op-node --l1=<sepolia RPC url> \